julthomson/website/content/athletics.md

 Athletics has deeply informed my understanding of leadership, motivation, and institutional culture.
 These are topics I also explore in my academic work.

-I talk about my journey through sport, identity, and academics in this podcast appearance:
+I talk about my journey through sport, identity, and academics in this two-part podcast appearance:
 **[Raising Athletes – Jul Thomson, Former Dartmouth and Villanova Track and Field Athlete](https://open.spotify.com/episode/6iCrNJbPHLhJ5LAEp66Nq1?si=b39b02ae24d441df)**